pensolve/blog/_posts/2015-11-15-blog-error-finding-features.md

 ![Picture showing hardset number highlighting](/public/2015-11-19/hardset_highlighting.png)

-{: .center-text }
-The 0.8 should have been the foundation depth!
+The 0.8 should have been the foundation depth!{: .center-text }

 ### Inconsistent units